wutDefinesYou/CSC395_S20/labs/lab02_01_30/README.md

 <hr>

 Check that everything compiles using the provided makefile.
 You should see the green and yellow LED flash twice as part of the light show.
-Then the yellow led should blink about 1 time per second.
+Then the yellow and green led should blink about 1 time per second.

 <hr>

-### 3. Blinking LEDs
+### 4. Blinking LEDs

 Now you can turn to programming the required behavior.